jzerbe/jzerbe.github.com/_posts/2014-06-15-hall-ranch.md

 [Hall Ranch Ranger](https://twitter.com/RangerDMorris) for insights beforehand.

 My bike partner showed up and we hit the trail ~9am.
+Made it to the top of _Bitterbrush Trail_ (the top bench) ~9:50am, with a rather winded partner.
+I will say I was somewhat drippy myself, but not beat.
+This was my first serious rock garden, and while I had to get off 5-10 times, it kept me amused.
 Low levels of riders (and only riders) until ~10am.
-By the time I was coming down _Antelope Trail_ ~10:30am, things were starting to feel a bit packed, but this is coming from someone used to seeing one or two people on reclusive 14ers every hour or so.
+By the time I was coming down _Antelope Trail_ ~10:45am, things were starting to feel a bit packed, but this is coming from someone used to seeing one or two people, on reclusive 14ers, every hour or so.

 M/F pit toilets and room for 50 vehicles at the _Bitterbrush Trail_ parking lot.